TrellixVulnTeam/swahilipython_SCMU/Doc/library/gzip.rst

    method.
 At least one of *fileobj* and *filename* must be given a non-trivial value.

-   The new class instance is based on *fileobj*, which can be a regular file, an :class:`io.BytesIO` object, or any other object which simulates a file.
+   The new kundi instance is based on *fileobj*, which can be a regular file, an :class:`io.BytesIO` object, or any other object which simulates a file.
 It defaults to ``None``, in which case *filename* is opened to provide a file object.